Audiology (Hearing Services)

 - Audiology assessment for children, young people and families is available following referral from a specialist.
 If the specialist is not a HNE Health specialist, the child or young person may need consultation with one prior to assessment.
 GP referrals are not accepted.

-Child and Family Health Nursing provide hearing testing at a number of sites for children.
-They can be contacted on (02)49242588.
+Child and Family Health Nursing provide hearing testing at a number of sites for children following a referral from a medical professional, speech pathologist's for clients in the LGA, child and family health nurse, schools/preschools, other health professionals.
+All out of area referrals require a GP referral.
+They can be contacted on (02)4923 6920.

 |Front Desk:||(02)49 213550|